Two people shaking hands

 Columbia’s values are another critical element to keep in mind while preparing.
 Columbia values strong social skills, and they seek to admit students who demonstrate competence in leadership, teamwork, management, and negotiation.
 As outlined earlier, an entire portion of the interview is dedicated to questions about your teamwork and leadership skills.

-You should allocate a good chunk of your preparation time to getting ready to respond to questions about everything from a time you demonstrated leadership to a time you worked on a team and failed.
 You’ll also likely be asked about how you manage yourself or others and how you’ve negotiated solutions to conflicts.
 The situations you choose to describe should be substantial enough to provide your interviewer with valuable insight into your ability to use these skills.

 You can pick a scenario to talk about where you learned how to improve your skills due to the experience.
 It doesn’t always have to be a positive experience that you use to describe these experiences; if a skill developed due to a failure, you could still talk about that situation.